 Check with the Royal Mint

 If you’ve found expensive coins, it can be easy to put your coins on eBay, hoping someone will bid, but it could be losing out.

-It may be a good idea to get some coinage advice from Royal Mint Museum Services.
+It may be a good idea to get some coinage advice about the scarcity index.

 While this service is run by the Royal Mint Museum, the museum itself doesn’t provide valuations (although the museum is still worth a trip as it’s a free day out in London, and it’s awesome!)

-Well, after all that, I’m off to look down the back of the sofa!
+Well, after all that, I’m off to look down the back of the sofa for any rare coins!

 - Why is my electric bill so high?
 Don’t worry, it can be fixed! - 25th October 2021